 The First Continental Congress was prompted by the Coercive Acts, known in America as the Intolerable Acts, which Parliament passed in early 1774 to reassert its dominance over the American colonies following the Boston Tea Party.

-There will be some merchandise specific to the First Continental Congress Program that you can purchase in the SAR Store America 250 Section in 2024.
+Here is some merchandise specific to the First Continental Congress Program that you can purchase in the SAR Store.

 2025 Battles of Lexington and Concord.